HeikoMamerow/update-all/README.md

 This script will:

-1. Update the package list
+1. update the package list
-2. Upgrade new packages
+2. upgrade new packages
-3. Autoremove old packages
+3. autoremove old packages

+...without asking _yes/no_. ;-)

 ##Howto